 After successfully completing CDL classes, many drivers wonder what truck driving jobs are best for them.
 However, that depends on the driver, his or her unique preferences, and their lifestyle choices.
 For new drivers, OTR positions are often the easiest to land, because though they pay the most, many drivers quickly tire of being away from their families.
 However, if you are looking to make a lot of money and don’t mind losing sleep and your active social life, this may be the best option for you.
 Regional driving positions generally pay a little less but are a close second.
 You still have the opportunity to rack up those miles, while making it home every weekend to see family and friends.
 For drivers, who have great obligations at home and don’t mind potentially taking a pay cut, the local driving positions are best.
 Ironically, these are often the hardest jobs to land, and they typically require years of experience and a clean record.

 Are you interested in learning more about regional and local Class A driving jobs?
-Or, better yet, are you ready to apply for job positions that keep you closer to home in Southern California or Arizona?
-Reach out to us at Duncan and Son Lines to get started today!
+Or, better yet, are you ready to apply for job positions that keep you closer to home in Arizona?
+Reach out to us at Duncan and Son Lines, Inc. to get started today!